PemchingKue/gcp_terraform_script/compute-engine/basics/README.md

 ## CHECK IF WEBSERVER VIA BROWSER

-get external ip of VM on google cloud and enter it in the web browser, it should show the contents of index.html
+get external ip of VM on google cloud and enter it in the web browser (make sure URL is http), it should show the contents of index.html

 ## CLEAN UP VM